PhD in Nursing Programs – Doctorate in Nursing

 DNP vs PhD in Nursing: What’s the Difference?

 A DNP, or doctor of nursing practice, and a PhD, or doctor of philosophy in nursing, are both advanced degrees for nurses.
 DNP programs heavily focus on clinical practice and leadership skills, while PhD programs emphasize research and academics.
-DNP programs typically take less time to complete than PhD programs, with DNP students completing about 75 credit hours compared to the 90 credit hours required for a PhD in nursing.
+DNP programs typically take less time to complete than PhD programs, with DNP students completing about 75 credits compared to the 90 credits required for a PhD in nursing.
 As previously mentioned, DNP programs have clinical hour requirements, whereas most PhD in nursing programs do not.

 Many colleges and universities offer DNP and PhD programs.
 For example, the University of Central Florida offers two types of online doctoral degrees: a PhD in nursing, and two doctorates of nursing practice (DNP) degrees: an advanced track for clinical leadership roles and an executive track for those pursuing healthcare administration nursing roles.